-- 50/50 State Support Initiative The University continues to engage the Governor and Legislative leadership in an effort to increase state appropriations supporting undergraduate education costs at the University such that at least 50% of the costs of educating Massachusetts residents are paid by the Commonwealth (the "50/50 Initiative"), reversing the trend of lower state support during the economic recession.
-The Commonwealth supported the 50/50 Initiative with increased appropriations in fiscal years 2014 and 2015.
-In addition, the President has been an active member of the Higher Education Finance Commission which released a report in the fall of 2014 making recommendations regarding policy and funding levels for higher education in the Commonwealth, including the University.
-As the Commonwealth transitions to new leadership, the University will work with the new Administration in an effort to continue the Commonwealth's support for the University. - Growing the University To further economic and academic growth, the University has established satellite centers in Springfield and Haverhill, and anticipates opening a satellite center in the President's new office site in downtown Boston in 2016. - Expanding Research and Development The University participates as a member of the Mass Green High Performance Computing Center providing increased capacity for research and created the UMass Innovation Institute to expand the University's capacity for applied research. - Fundraising The University is developing and focusing its fundraising efforts across all five campuses. - Stewards of Resources The University continues to increase cost efficiency in providing educational services to students. - Efficient and Effective The University has been charged by the University Trustees to find ways to achieve the same or better results through more efficient and effective means.
+- Accountability benchmarks and peer comparisons have been set for each of the five UMass campuses and specific goals have been set for each Chancellor of the University. - Growing the University To further economic and academic growth, the University has established satellite centers in Springfield and Haverhill, and anticipates opening a satellite center in the President's new office site in downtown Boston in 2016. - Expanding Research and Development The University participates as a member of the Mass Green High Performance Computing Center providing increased capacity for research and created the UMass Innovation Institute to expand the University's capacity for applied research. - Fundraising The University is developing and focusing its fundraising efforts across all five campuses. - Stewards of Resources The University continues to increase cost efficiency in providing educational services to students. - Efficient and Effective The University has been charged by the University Trustees to find ways to achieve the same or better results through more efficient and effective means.